Predicates

 :- meta_predicate(user::det_call(0)).

-Another solution is to explicitly declare all non-standard built-in Prolog
+Another solution is to explicitly declare non-standard built-in Prolog

 meta-predicates in the corresponding adapter file using the internal